Battle at Big Rock

 Battle at Big Rock is a 2019 American short film directed by Colin Trevorrow.
 It is part of the Jurassic Park franchise and follows the events of Jurassic World: Fallen Kingdom (2018).
 It stars André Holland, Natalie Martinez, Melody Hurd, and Pierson Salvador.
 The short premiered on FX on September 15, 2019 and was subsequently released online.
+It received generally positive reviews from critics.

 Plot

 Set one year after the events of Jurassic World: Fallen Kingdom, a blended family from Oakland, California goes on a camping trip at the fictional Big Rock National Park in Northern California, approximately 20 mi from where dinosaurs from Fallen Kingdom were let loose.
 The film chronicles the first major confrontation between humans and the dinosaurs.

-The family is enjoying their camping when they are suddenly greeted by a Nasutoceratops and her baby.
-To their terror, an adult Allosaurus attacks the Nasutoceratops baby and the mother tries to protect her baby.
-A battle ensues between the two dinosaurs and the family decide to hide inside their RV.
-Eventually, a third Nasutoceratops appears from the woods, driving back the Allosaurus.
-The Nasutoceratops escape and the baby of the family starts crying.
-Hearing the cry, the Allosaurus starts wrecking the RV apart in order to feed on the family hiding inside.
-After the RV is completely destroyed, the parents and the son begin to fear for the worst.
-To their relief, their daughter shoots the Allosaurus in its head and eye with a crossbow, which causes the dinosaur to flee.
+At their campsite, the family is dining in their RV when they are suddenly greeted by a Nasutoceratops and its baby.
+To their horror, an Allosaurus emerges and attacks the baby, leading to a battle with the adult.
+A second adult joins the fight, and the two prevail against the Allosaurus, fleeing into the woods with their baby.
+The Allosaurus proceeds to attack the family's RV after hearing their infant crying.
+Upon destroying the RV, the family begin to fear for the worst.
+To their relief, the daughter shoots the Allosaurus in its head with crossbows, which causes the dinosaur to flee.
 They embrace, though are in complete shock over what just happened.

 During the closing credits, found footage clips of dinosaurs and other creatures are shown including a pack of Compsognathus chasing after a scared little girl, a Stegosaurus causing a car to swerve and drive off a cliff, fishermen in a boat peacefully passing by a Parasaurolophus on the banks of a river, a Mosasaurus eating a great white shark after the shark eats a seal, and a Pteranodon swooping at a dove that had just been released at a wedding.